LF:aVLBI0222c Medical Biology II - pract. - Course Information

 - Week 5: Human population genetics

-- Week 6: Control test 3 (knowledge from week 1 to week 5 of the spring semester - lectures, practices)
+- Week 6: Control test 3 (knowledge from week 1 to week 5 of the spring semester - practices only)

-- Week 11: Molecular diagnostics of cancer (1st half of the group)
+- Week 11: Molecular diagnostics of human pathogenic bacteria

-- Week 12: Molecular diagnostics of cancer (2nd half of the group)
+- Week 12: Molecular diagnostics of human pathogenic bacteria

-- Week 13: Control test 4 (knowledge from week 7 to week 12 of the spring semester - lectures, practices)
+- Week 13: Control test 4 (knowledge from week 7 to week 12 of the spring semester - practices only)

 - required literature